Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Direct theory. Unequal quark masses,

-So, lowering the scale $\mu$ from $\mu=\mlp$ down to $\mu <\lym$, integrating out all gauge degrees of freedom except for the one whole field $S\sim W_{\alpha}^2$\,, and using then the VY-form for the superpotential of the field $S$ \cite{VY}, one obtains the standard gluino condensate, $\langle S\rangle=\lym^3$.
+Therefore, decreasing the scale $\mu$ from $\mu=\mlp$ to $\mu <\lym$, integrating out all gauge degrees of freedom except for the one whole field $S\sim W_{\alpha}^2$\,, and using the VY-form of the superpotential of the field $S$ \cite{VY}, we obtain the standard gluino condensate, $\langle S\rangle=\lym^3$.